jamielikeschickens/Brglr/README.md

 ## How?

 Uses Collins et. al method for differential images, with a specified threshold.
-Then current frame is then taken and written to an image.
+The current frame is then taken and written to an image.

 The image is uploaded to imgur and a link is attached to the body of the message sent using Twilio.
 Once MMS is available through Twilio in the UK it would be nice to use their `MediaUrl` property.

+## Running
-## Install Assuming all prerequisties are installed.
+Assuming all prerequisties are installed.

 `python brglr.py`